There’s nothing more manly than carrying your baby in a sling. And here are five great reasons why…

 Ever tried pushing a stroller around a busy shop or attempted to use public transport?
 It’s not always that easy.
 And let’s not even start about how often you come across stairs.
 Babywearing removes this limitation.
 Easy access anywhere allows both parent and child to explore more of their surroundings quickly and easily.

 Long gone are the days where carriers and wraps were only available in pink and floral print.
-Today, Slumber-Roo has acquired a huge range of carriers that are proudly unisex and carefully selected on quality and practicability.
+These days, there are a huge range of carriers that are proudly unisex and carefully selected on quality and practicability.
 And if you’re worried about how you’ll look carrying little one, there’s one thing we can guarantee: you’ll definitely get the swoon factor when it comes to the ladies.
 If it’s good enough for James Bond, it’s good enough for anyone.